Crimes and Punishments

-Later that night, Jake is lying in his bed, staring up through the darkness at the ceiling above him, replaying the events of the last few days in his mind.
+Later that night, Jake is lying in his bed, staring up through the darkness at the ceiling, replaying the events of the last few days in his mind.
 He is disgusted by the idea that they were to be used in a such a way, as if there were any chance they would be party to exploiting those men, prisoners or not.
-They were like slaves really, as Scarlet referred to them.
+They were like slaves really, as Scarlet continuously referred to them.
 He’s also disappointed to have been so close to the lost city of Stolhme and yet seen nothing of it.
 And then to have promised Kavin and his sister that they wouldn’t venture any closer.
 He doesn’t wish to break his word with the elves, but Gods!
 There are few things that excite the swordarm more than the thought of exploring a true lost city, sifting through the ruins and searching for artifacts and treasure.
 It’s practically the reason he became an adventurer in the first place.
 Instead, he has ended up doing a job for someone as despicable as Madeline Le Campe.
-Imagine being so vile to refer to elves as ‘creatures’!
+Imagine being so vile as to refer to elves as ‘creatures’!

 A scrapping sound from outside his window startles the swordarm.
 It’s only a soft noise and quickly gone, but lying there in his bed wide awake, it catches his attention.
 He lies there another minute waiting for it to sound again, but it doesn’t.
 Rather than forget it, he’s more troubled as the seconds stretch on.

 He sits up, listens intently to the darkness and quiet of his room and the house around him.

 Something tells him to get up and go to the window, a feeling in his gut that he’s learned to trust.
 He pads across the dark room, leans on the window ledge and peers out.